Board of Directors

 Dr. Pomeroy has won numerous awards for his research and clinical care of children with embryonal brain tumors including the Sidney Carter Award and the Daniel Drake Medal, and he was the first recipient of the Compassionate Caregiver Award of the Kenneth Schwartz Center, which honors a Massachusetts caregiver who displays extraordinary compassion in caring for patients and their families.
 In 2017, Dr. Pomeroy was appointed to the National Academy of Medicine.

 Anup Patel, MD is board certified in neurology with special qualifications in child neurology.
 In addition, he is board certified in epilepsy and clinical neurophysiology.
-He is the section chief of neurology at Nationwide Children’s Hospital and is the director of the complex epilepsy clinic.
-He is an associate professor for neurology and pediatrics at Nationwide Children’s Hospital and The Ohio State University Medical Center in Columbus, Ohio.
+He is a medical director of clinical outcomes, accreditation, and regulatory compliance at Nationwide Children’s Hospital and is the director of the complex epilepsy clinic.
+He is an associate professor for neurology and pediatrics at Nationwide Children’s Hospital and The Ohio State University College of Medicine in Columbus, Ohio.
 He has journal publications and clinical research interests in the field of pediatric epilepsy, health care utilization, learning healthcare systems, and quality improvement.

 Ann Tilton, MD – Past President